 - WooCommerce customer table, filters, and profiles – covered on this page

 Number of orders made

-and once added to the Users Insights users table, you can work with this field like the rest of the existing fields – you can order the users by the number of orders made (ascending and descending) and you can also use the Users Insights filters to filter the users by the number of WooCommerce orders made:
+A very useful feature is displaying the number of orders that each user has made.
+Once the WooCommerce module is activated, this field will be automatically added to the Users Insights users list.
+And once added to the Users Insights users table, you can work with this field like the rest of the existing fields – you can sort the users by their order number (ascending and descending) and you can also use the Users Insights filters to filter the customer data by the number of WooCommerce orders made:

 Last Order Date